JacquelineeJia/Predicting-SL-interaction-using-DSCP/README.md

 `Results` contains the saved model weights, optimal hyperparameters, and model predictions for each model on each dataset

 `Methods` has `Models` and `Trainers` which contain all the model code as well as training and testing scripts

+For the conda envioroment setup, please email jacqueline.jia@mail.utoronto.ca for further instruction.